antvis/G6/packages/site/docs/manual/middle/layout/tree-graph-layout.en.md

     direction: 'LR', // Layout direction is from the left to the right.
 Options: 'H' / 'V' / 'LR' / 'RL' / 'TB' / 'BT'
     nodeSep: 50, // The distance between nodes
-    rankSep: 100, // The distance between adjacent levels },
+    rankSep: 100, // The distance between adjacent levels
+    excludeInvisibles: true, // Whether to exclude the hidden nodes, *Supported by v4.8.8.*
+  },
 });
 ```